itsrubenclarke/ad-bulk-user-generation/README.md

 <h1>Project Summary</h1></p>

 🎉Congratulations!
-You have successfully configured Remote Desktop access and managed Active Directory users in Azure!🎉
+You configured RDP access and managed Active Directory users in Azure!🎉

-In this project, you established Remote Desktop connections to both a Windows 10 Pro Client VM (Client-1) and a Windows Server 2022 Domain Controller (DC-1) using RDP.
-You enabled Remote Desktop access for non-administrative users on Client-1 by allowing domain users access through system properties.
-Then, using PowerShell on DC-1, you created multiple Active Directory user accounts in bulk and verified them in the "_EMPLOYEES" organizational unit.
-Finally, you tested user logins on Client-1 some of the newly created accounts, successfully managing user access within the Azure-based Active Directory environment.
+In this project, you established Remote Desktop connections to both a Windows 10 Pro Client VM (client-1) and a Windows Server 2022 Domain Controller (dc-1) using RDP.
+You enabled Remote Desktop access for non-administrative users on client-1 by allowing domain users access through system properties.
+Then, using PowerShell on dc-1, you created multiple Active Directory user accounts in bulk and verified them in the "_EMPLOYEES" organisational unit.
+Finally, you tested user logins on client-1 some of the newly created accounts, successfully managing user access within the Azure-based Active Directory environment.